Identification and Instructions

 You must bring your passport so we can verify your signature on any documents you sign at the Consulate.

-You must bring clear instructions from your lawyer detailing exactly which pages must be witnessed by the Consulate.
+Bring clear instructions from your lawyer detailing exactly which pages must be witnessed by the Consulate.

 All notarial services are by appointment only

 Notarial services appointments are available Tuesday to Thursday afternoons.

 Please book your appointment as early as possible.

 - witnessing statutory declarations for use in Australia

 The Consulate can only witness an Australian Statutory Declaration for use in Australia by an Australian entity.